hall-alexander/volusia-county-socioeconomic-analysis/README.md

-# Express Postgres Starter
+# Geojson Plotter

 > This project was originally cloned from this repository: https://github.com/HugoDF/express-postgres-starter.
+The starter template provided by HugoDF was very helpful in starting this project.
+This project will be used to create a simple plotting application, and will be used as the template for future data analysis projects.

+## Objectives

+> Embed a leaflet map into a webpage

-## Setup
+### Setup

 Pre-requisites: